hisurfadvisory/MACROSS/core/README.md

 	This file should be reserved for any custom classes your scripts need, especially if they could be useful for other scripts to make use of.<br>
 	&emsp;<b>A.</b> macross = A custom powershell class that tags every script in the \nmods folder with specific attributes that you MUST include on the third line of your scripts, tagged with "#\_class" so that MACROSS will parse it correctly.
 In this example:<br>
 	<br>
-	`#_class  User,syslogs,Python3,SuzyQ,1`
+	`#_class  User,syslogs,Python,SuzyQ,1,list`
 	<br>
 	The first value <b>User</b> is the .priv attribute, or the level of privilege required to run your script (will typically be User vs. Admin).
 Next, the <b>syslogs</b> value will be assigned to the .valtype attribute, describing what kind of data your script processes/returns, or what kind of actions it performs.
 The third value, <b>Python3</b>, is the .lang attribute while the fourth, <b>SuzyQ</b>, is the .author attribute.
-Finally, "<b>1</b>" is the .evalmax attribute, which is the maximum number of parameters that your script can accept for processing.
+The fifth, "<b>1</b>" is the .evalmax attribute, which is the maximum number of parameters that your script can accept for processing.
+And finally, the value <b>list</b> is the type of response your script provides.
 The attributes tracked in this class are:<br>

 	.name
 	.priv